 How To Get Started

 If there are any aromatherapists in your area, you might work with one to make you up some suppositories.
-My aromatherapist charges me about $12 for a week's worth of suppositories, depending on what oils we use.
+My aromatherapist charged me about $12 for a week's worth of suppositories, depending on what oils we use.
 You can also buy all of the ingredients and make them yourself.
-It may be wise to go for a low dose (5 drops per suppository) at first and then working your way up, especially for the spicier oils like thyme, oregano, and cinnamon.
+It may be wise to go for a low dose (adults = 5 drops per suppository) at first and then working your way up, especially for the spicier oils like thyme, oregano, and cinnamon.
 A suppository is inserted at night right before going to bed.
-Usually the first suppository is uncomfortable for about 3 minutes, then the spiciness subsides.
+Usually the first suppository is uncomfortable or tingly for about 3 minutes, then the spiciness subsides.
 By day 3 I usually don't feel it at all, even with something as spicy as cinnamon oil.

 The Healing Intelligence of Essential Oils.
 Kurt Schnaubelt, Ph.D.
 2011.